 Nikon 18-70mm f/3.5-4.5G ED IF AF-S DX Nikkor Zoom Lens

-- Silent wave motor for quite and fast autofocus.
+- Silent wave motor for quiet and fast autofocus.

 - Designed to reduce distortion with three ED glass elements, plus an aspheric element.